Game Preview: Warriors at Kings - 3/25/21 | Golden State Warriors

 PREVIOUS GAME'S STARTERS

-GSW: Jordan Poole, Kelly Oubre Jr., Andrew Wiggins, Draymond Green and James Wiseman
+GSW: Jordan Poole, Kelly Oubre Jr., Andrew Wiggins, Juan Toscano-Anderson and James Wiseman

-SAC: De'Aaron Fox, Buddy Hield, Tyrese Haliburton, Harrison Barnes and Richaun Holmes
+ATL: Trae Young, Kevin Huerter, Tony Snell, John Collins and Clint Capela

 INJURY & ROSTER NOTES

-GSW: Stephen Curry (tailbone contusion), Marquese Chriss (ankle) and Klay Thompson (Achilles rehab) are out.
+GSW: Stephen Curry (tailbone contusion) and Klay Thompson (Achilles rehab) are out.
+Draymond Green (illness) is TBD.
 Team Notes

-SAC: Marvin Bagley III (left 4th metacarpal fracture), Chimezie Metu (right wrist fracture) and Jahmi'us Ramsey (left hamtring strain) are out.
+ATL: Kris Dunn (right ankle surgery) and Cam Reddish (right Achilles soreness) are out.
 Team Notes

 TEAM LEADERS